project423/practice-exercises/README.md

 Web app runs slow

-Some challenges are poorly written
+Some challenges are poorly explained